indiana-university/rivet-docs/content/blog/rivet-in-2019.md

 We’ve officially worked through the process and approvals for open sourcing Rivet.
 In early 2019 we’ll be moving the core Rivet codebase to github.com and will  send out more specific information around the move in January.

 ## Rivet 1.2.0 and beyond
 We are finalizing the next Rivet release (1.2.0) now, so look for it in early January after the holidays.
-Starting next year and once the new team in place, we plan to begin regular monthly releases.
+Once the new team is in place next year, we plan to begin regular monthly releases.
 Our goal is to have the new front-end developer position filled by the end of January 2019 and then begin the monthly release schedule starting in the last week of February.

 In addition to fixes and improvements, here’s a quick summary of the major updates in the next release: